matthansen0/speedtest-PIonPY/README.md

 python3 prepare_benchmark.py
 ```

-This creates/updates `./venv`, installs dependencies, and (optionally) suggests PyPy.
+This creates/updates `./venv`, installs dependencies (from `requirements.txt`), and (optionally) suggests PyPy if you're on Intel/AMD.

 4.) **Run the Benchmark**